DenisCherkasskikh/insurance/readme.md

 # insurance
-**insurance** is a blockchain built using Cosmos SDK and Tendermint and created with [Ignite CLI](https://ignite.com/cli).It allows you to add car damage records.
+**insurance** is a blockchain built using Cosmos SDK and Tendermint and created with [Ignite CLI](https://ignite.com/cli).
+It allows you to add car damage records.

 Versions used are: